chughes757/Federal-DoD-Software-Factory-Compliance/README.md

 ## Thanks

 Special thanks goes out to all the compliance innovators that made this compilation of resources possible.
-From Jez Humble, GSA/18F, Cloud.gov, Kessel Run, Platform One, CMS batCAVE and Rapid ATO, and the countless other innovative Federal programs and teams who are constantly working to make a better Government, Military and Nation for U.S. citizens.
+From GSA/18F, Cloud.gov, Kessel Run, Platform One, Army Software Factory/Enterprise Cloud Management Agency (ECMA),CMS batCAVE and Rapid ATO, and the countless other innovative Federal programs and teams who are constantly working to make a better Government, Military and Nation for U.S. citizens.